Bull Breed Welfare

 Our pledge to help unwanted bull breed dogs!

-Because these dogs are not personally known to us and because they are bred in such a way that despite their mostly gentle and loving natures, they often are not friendly towards or tolerant of their own kind, when admitting bull breeds (of any size) we have no choice but to kennel them alone.
-For a rescue centre this means placing one dog in a space that could otherwise house two or even three… effectively trading three lives to save just one!
+Because these dogs are not personally known to us and because they are bred in such a way that despite their mostly gentle and loving natures, they often are not friendly towards or tolerant of their own kind, when admitting bull breeds we have no choice but to kennel them alone.
+For a rescue centre this means placing one dog in a space that could otherwise house two.

 The ‘problem’ of bull breed dogs stems from overpopulation.
 The sheer volume of these animals compared with the number of homes available.